Quality pima cotton loungewear, t-shirts and underwear ethically and sustainably made in Peru.

 Ana + Zac is a Nova Scotia based Canadian clothing brand and retail store established in 2019.
 Real life partners, owners and designers Anna and Zac, have been working together since 2012.

 Zac is an NSCC + NSCAD trained filmmaker and photographer.
 He worked as a menswear buyer and stylist for over ten years.
-Zac manages the store, takes care of renovations and installations, and provides important design input.
+Zac manages the store, staff and company financials and helps design the line.

 Anna is an FIT (NYC) + POLIMODA (Italy) trained fashion designer.
 Anna handles the majority of design and marketing of the brand along with the buying and merchandising for their store.
 She is the founder of Makenew a curated thrift brand established in 2010.
 Her design focus has concentrated primarily on sustainability.

-Sign up for our newsletter to receive updates on new arrivals, promotions and events.
-As a thank you, we're giving you 10% off your first order!
+Sign up for our newsletter and get 10% off your first order